Tim May: International career

-In his first test after being recalled in 1993, against the West Indies at Adelaide Oval, May had his best Test match bowling figures of 5/9.
+May was recalled to the Australian side for the fourth test against the West Indies at Adelaide Oval in 1992–93.
+May had his best Test match bowling figures of 5/9.
 In the final innings of the same match he had his best batting score of 42 not out, as Australia lost to the West Indies by 1 run.
+He injured his finger while batting and missed the 5th test.